bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a library that allows for the compartmentalization of code into individual components such that code can be broken up into manageable chunks.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+  Thinking in react is thinking of code in individual chunks and the flow of data from component to component via props, state, and importing/exporting that is necessary for a program written with React to function properly.

-- [ ] Describe state.
+- [x] Describe state.

+  State is an object that stores data to be used by a class component and its children.

-- [ ] Describe props.
+- [x] Describe props.

+  Props is an object that acts as the carrier of all a parent's chosen functions and data necessary for its child component(s)

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects affect code outside of the function that's being executed.
+We sync effects by the second argument that we pass into the useEffect() function.
+        __ = updates constantly
+        [] = update on mount only
+       [x] = update when x changes

 ## Project Set Up